 Hickey Freeman: Just the use of black and white colors and a jazzy background track!
 The film looks elegant.
 It is the outset of monsoon in most parts of the world!
 Hey, that prompts us to ask you if you own a business jacket that is water-resistant and made of eco-friendly fabric using honey?
 You heard us right!
 Let’s look at our collaboration with Hickey Freeman and complacently enjoy the mighty and misty rains!

-Whiteboard Explainer Video: The Truth About Dishonesty: If we track down the origins of hand-drawn animation, the name that clicks in our minds is of RSA Animate!
+Whiteboard Animation Video: The Truth About Dishonesty: If we track down the origins of hand-drawn animation, the name that clicks in our minds is of RSA Animate!
 We are astounded by just how viral the RSA Animate films went, using the ‘Whiteboard Video Production’ as a medium.

 Now, here are some questions: Are you more honest than a banker?
 Under what circumstances would you lie, or cheat, and what effect does your deception have on society at large?
 Dan Ariely, one of the world’s leading voices on human motivation and behavior is the latest big thinker to get the RSA Animate treatment.
 Let’s watch it here: